 The Workshop provides a forum for discussion among graduate students, faculty, visiting scholars and writers interested in questions raised at the intersection of literature and philosophy.
 Our participants gather biweekly to discuss dissertation chapters, works in progress, published articles, and classic works relevant to our topics.
 Our presenters receive valuable commentary and discussion on their research projects to date, and their offerings allow participants to encounter thinkers, texts, and areas of research they might not otherwise come across in the course of their studies.
 As a vibrant intellectual community, we prepare graduate students for a professional life of broad intellectual engagement: relating some of the oldest human questions to current developments both in and out of the academy.
 In autumn 2016, we held a conference entitled “Community, Reason, Tragedy.”
 More information about the conference can be found here.

-Past coordinators include Michael Subialka, Agnes Malinowska, Robert Abbott, Carly Lane, Joseph Simmons, and Eliza Starbuck Little.
+Past coordinators include Michael Subialka, Agnes Malinowska, Robert Abbott, Carly Lane, Joseph Simmons, Eliza Starbuck Little, and Nicholas Bellinson.